-- 1. The Dean of the faculty will establish an examination board - 2.
-The authority of the examination board covers all study components that are part of the student's programme. - 3.
-The examination board consists of at least four members, including two professors. - 4.
-The examination board consists of at least three staff members who are tasked with providing the programme's education and at least one "external member" not directly involved in the programme. - 5.
-For the purposes of holding the exams, the examination board will appoint one or more examiners for each course.
-If there are multiple examiners for one course, final responsibility will be assigned to one examiner. - 6.
-Only staff members tasked with providing the programme's education or experts from outside the university (article 7.12 WHW) may be appointed as examiners. - 7.
-If (parts of) a course or study unit are assessed by different examiners, the examiner with final responsibility will ensure that these assessments are all based on identical standards.
+- 1) The Dean of the Faculty will establish an Examination Board - 2) The authority of the Examination Board covers all study components that are part of the student's programme. - 3) The Examination Board consists of at least four members, including two professors. - 4) The Examination Board consists of at least three staff members who are tasked with providing the programme's education and at least one "external member" not directly involved in the programme. - 5) For the purposes of holding the exams, the Examination Board will appoint one or more examiners for each examination unit.
+If there are multiple examiners for one study component, final responsibility will be assigned to one examiner. - 6) Only staff members tasked with providing the programme's education or experts from outside the university (article 7.12 WHW) may be appointed as examiners. - 7) If (parts of) a study component are assessed by different examiners, the examiner with final responsibility will ensure that these assessments are all based on identical standards.
 The results for parts of an exam (tests, partial assignments) are recorded in writing by the examiner in their own administration.
 The results of the tests are recorded in OSIRIS.
-Grades for subtests are recorded by the lecturer in their own administration. - 8.
-The examination board may receive assistance from staff members involved in the programme, e.g. the programme director, the programme coordinator, the study advisor and/or mentors.
-They play an advisory role during meetings of the Examination Board.
-The examination board may decide to delegate its authorizations to the chair or secretary and to delegate the execution to the programme board, in so far as the law or these regulations allow. - 9.
-The meetings of the examination board are private.
+Grades for subtests are recorded by the lecturer in their own administration. - 8) The Examination Board may receive assistance from staff members involved in the programme, e.g. the Programme Director, the programme coordinator, the study advisor and/or mentors.
+They play an advisory role during meetings.
+The Examination Board may decide to delegate its authorizations to the chair or secretary and to delegate the execution to the programme board, in so far as the law or these regulations allow. - 9) The meetings of the Examination Board are private.